Limits and responsibility

 • Review why a result happened before caring whether it was positive.

-Use Zinuto when you want a local desktop space for replay, notes, review, indicators, and market data you can inspect afterward.
+Use Zinuto when you want a desktop place for historical replay, notes, indicators, local data, and review records you can inspect later.